 Elections to the University Council shall be administered and supervised by the Faculty Senate-University Council Rules, Governance and Elections Committee (RGE).

 4.2 College and University Libraries Faculty Elections

-4.2.1 Elections of representatives to the University Council from college and university libraries faculties shall be initiated by the Elections Committee no later than the third week of February of each year for terms beginning the following fall semester.
+4.2.1 Elections of representatives to the University Council from college and University Libraries faculties shall be initiated by the RGE in November of each year for terms beginning the following fall semester.
 At the same time, the RGE shall inform faculty, through appropriate campus-wide email, that the University Council election process is about to begin.
 Such notice shall include the names of those representatives whose terms are expiring.

-4.2.2 The Elections Committee shall inform each college and the university libraries of the number of positions to be filled by the faculty of that unit and ask the unit to forward to it a list of nominees drawn from the unit's faculty members qualified for election to, and willing to serve on, the University Council.
-Each college and the university libraries shall submit to the Elections Committee, no later than the first week in March, the number of such names equal to no fewer than two (2) times the number of representatives to be elected from the college.
-Each college and the university libraries shall determine in a faculty referendum its own procedures for developing its list of nominees to be submitted to the Elections Committee.
+4.2.2 The RGE shall inform each college and the University Libraries of the number of positions to be filled by the faculty of that unit and ask the unit to forward to it a list of nominees drawn from the unit's faculty members qualified for election to, and willing to serve on, the University Council.
+Each college and the University Libraries shall submit to the RGE, by the date stated in the call for nominees, the number of such names equal to no fewer than two (2) times the number of representatives to be elected from the college.
+Each college and the University Libraries shall determine in a faculty referendum its own procedures for developing its list of nominees to be submitted to the RGE.
 These procedures shall be transmitted to the executive secretary of the University Council and shall remain in force until amended in a subsequent referendum.

-4.2.3 The executive secretary of the University Council will contact each finalist to determine the faculty member's willingness to serve.
-The Elections Committee shall then cause to be circulated to the qualified voters among the faculty of each college and the university libraries an election ballot containing the names of the nominees for election from that unit, and ask each faculty member to vote for a number of persons equal to the number of representatives to be elected.
+4.2.3 The executive secretary of the University Council will contact each nominee to confirm the faculty member's willingness to serve.
+The RGE shall then cause to be circulated to the qualified voters among the faculty of each college and the university libraries an election ballot containing the names of the nominees for election from that unit, and ask each faculty member to vote for a number of persons equal to the number of representatives to be elected.
 The nominees receiving the highest number of votes shall be declared elected.
 Ties occurring at any stage of the balloting shall be brokoen by lot.

-4.2.4 All elections shall be conducted by secret ballot circulated by campus mail.
+4.2.4 All elections shall be conducted by secret ballot.